What Is a Liver Detox?

-Most people think a cleanse will help their liver remove toxins better after too much alcohol or unhealthy foods.
+Most people think a cleanse will help their liver remove toxins after they drink too much alcohol or eat unhealthy foods.
 Some hope it will help their liver work better on a daily basis.
 Many believe it’ll help treat liver disease.

 Are Liver Detoxes Safe?

-There are medical treatments for various liver diseases.
+There are medical treatments for liver diseases.
 But nothing shows that detox programs or supplements can fix liver damage.

 - Some companies use ingredients that could be harmful.
 Others have made false claims about how well they treat serious diseases.